emusb-device

 Floating point hardfp, softfp VFP_SELECT

-Toolchain GCC_ARM, IAR, ARM TOOLCHAIN
+Toolchain GCC_ARM, IAR, ARM, LLVM-ARM TOOLCHAIN

 Note